alqamabinsadiq/node-api-kit/README.md

 Just clone the repo and run `npm install` by going into the `NODE-API-KIT` folder:

+### Generating Private Key and Certificate

-The api is configured to run on a secure server so you need to run the following commands if you are using a macOS:
+The api is configured to run on a secure server.
+If you are using a macOS, go to the `bin` folder and then create the private key and certificate by typing the following at the prompt

 ```
   openssl genrsa 1024 > private.key